Bridging the Gap Between Target Networks and Functional Regularization: Experiments

 \section{Experiments}

-In this section we investigate empirically the differences between FR and TN.
-For this, we perform three different experiments.
-With the first experiment, we aim at understanding the convergent and divergent behaviors of both algorithms.
+\looseness=-1 In this section, we investigate empirically the differences between FR, TN and TD(0).
+First, we aim to understand the convergent and divergent behaviors of these algorithms.
 We use a novel visualization to give intuition and validate our theoretical results.
-The second experiment analyzes the stability and performance of TN and FR with respect to the regularization strength for varying degrees of off-policiness.
-Finally, we demonstrate that replacing TN with FR improves performance for popular algorithms on the Atari benchmark~\citep{bellemare2013arcade}.
+Finally, we investigate if the use of the additional regularization weight $\kappa$ combined with the network update period $T$ can lead to better performance compared to vanilla Deep Q-learning (DQL) and to merely tuning the network update period $T$ for TN for varying degrees of off-policiness and discount factor on the Four Room environment~\citep{sutton1988learning} and the Atari benchmark~\citep{bellemare2013arcade}.